 - undertaking official openings or presentations on behalf of the council;

 - representing the council during royal, celebrity or other VIP visits to the town.

-Born and raised in Barnsley Town Centre, Cllr Caroline Makinson has lived in Royston for 14 years and prior to that Shafton for 16 years.
-She has 2 daughters and a step son and daughter.
+Born and raised in Barnsley Town Centre, Cllr Caroline Makinson has lived in Royston for 15 years and prior to that Shafton for 16 years.
+She has two daughters and a stepson and daughter.